rv355/adaptivecity-database/README.md

-The database of the AdaptiveCity project.
+The database of the Adaptive City Program.
 (This is a work in progress and would be updated in due course.)

 ## Database Name: postgres